asciamanna/asciamanna.github.io/_posts/2014-04-05-self-documenting-code-and-meaningful-comments.md

 are interspersed within the code.
 These comments in particular are supposed to help developers understand the code better but they instead insert huge gaps between executable code that breaks the readers' focus.
-As stated previously for APIs this type of documentation is invaluable and worth having but only on the public facing API.
+As I stated previously for APIs this type of documentation is invaluable and worth having but only on the public facing API.
 Internal code should avoid method headers entirely (whether it be for public or private methods).